ibm-cloud-docs/FileStorage/adjustable-iops.md

 2. Select the volume from the list and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Modify File Share**.
 3. In the **Adjust Storage IOPS** section, make a new selection:
     - For Endurance (Tiered IOPS), select an IOPS Tier greater than 0.25 IOPS/GB of your storage.
 You can increase the IOPS tier at any time.
 However, decreasing is available only once a month.
-    - For Performance (Allocated IOPS), specify new IOPS option for your storage by entering a value in the range 100 - 48,000 IOPS.
+    - For Performance (Allocated IOPS), specify a new IOPS option for your storage by entering a value in the range 100 - 48,000 IOPS.
 (Be sure to look at any specific boundaries that are required by size in the order form.)
 4. Review your selection and the new pricing.
 Click **Modify**.
 5. Your new storage allocation is going to be available in a few minutes.